 To put it simply, the outlook for renewable energy infrastructure is bright.
 Despite challenges brought on by the worst of the pandemic thus far, this industry has navigated how to operate and succeed within this new paradigm.
-For long-term, specialised renewables investors, this is a pivotal period where value can be prudently extracted for investors while building a greener, more sustainable future.
+For long-term, specialized renewables investors like Capital Dynamics, this is a pivotal period where value can be prudently extracted for our investors while building a greener, more sustainable future.

 The last five years have been exciting, but with support mounting from governments, corporates, utilities and private markets, interest in renewables will continue to accelerate.
+Capital Dynamics' Clean Energy Infrastructure team and the firm as a whole look forward to working for our investors and business partners to capitalize on this exciting opportunity as we go forward.